 We arrived in Byron Bay late one evening, and it was very humid outside.
 Having just taken a Greyhound bus, we were keen to get to the hostel quickly, unpack, shower and have some drinks!
 Thankfully, we were checked in quickly and practically ran up to the room, praying there would be air conditioning (which there was – hurray!).

 By the time we’d got back from the showers, we had met everyone in the room, except one girl who had put up ‘cuddle curtains’ (a bedsheet draped over the bottom bunk for privacy) all around her bed.
 Apparently, she wasn’t very friendly and would mostly sit in her ‘fortress’ all day.
-We didn’t think much of it, and went to the courtyard for a few drinks with our other roommates.
+We didn’t think much of it and went to the courtyard for a few drinks with our other roommates.
 When we returned to go to bed a few hours later, the room was sweltering hot!
 With 6 of us sharing, it was only going to get hotter throughout the night.
 We couldn’t find the remote for the aircon, so had to manually reach up and switch it on at the unit.

-As soon as the air conditioning had made that small ‘beep’ noise, acknowledging it was on, The Ice Queen got out of her tent and started yelling at us to turn it off because she would be too cold at night to sleep.
+As soon as the air conditioning had made that small ‘beep’ noise, acknowledging it was on, The Ice Queen got out of her tent and started yelling at us to turn it off because it would be too cold at night for her to sleep.
 It actually turned into a small argument between her and one of the other roommates, who thought she was being overdramatic, as everyone else found the room quite hot.
 In the end, we had to step in and get them to compromise – the air conditioning would stay on but at a reasonable temperature.
 The Ice Queen wasn’t happy, and the cold must have frozen her heart because she didn’t talk to any of us again.
 The next morning, she had checked out!

-Lauren Loudspeaker – Port Macquarie
+Lauren Loud Speaker – Port Macquarie

 This went on for a few minutes until she said that she would probably just pluck up the courage and ask her mum for a ‘loan’, that she would never actually pay back.
 Our meal and Lauren’s phone call finished almost simultaneously, but the last 3 words she said made everyone at the table stop eating, and look at each other to make sure they heard her correctly.